yingzibu/JAK_ML/README.md

 2. Model pretraining

-   213,000 compounds were extracted from ChemBL without label and were used to pretrain CNN and GVAE.
+   213,000 compounds were extracted from ChemBL without label and were used to pretrain CNN, chemBERTa and GVAE.

-   compounds extracted for JAKs with different labels could be used to pretrain?

 4. Model building (classification)

-   * SVM, KNN, RF, RGBoost (using Morgan or MACCS fingerprints as input) CNN?
+   * SVM, KNN, RF, RGBoost (using MACCS fingerprints as input)

+   * CNN, chemBERTa (using SMILES as input)

    * GCN, GAT, RGCN, GVAE (using molecule graph as input)